kmazurczyk/AirBnB-Price-Predictor/README.md

 ## Project Overview

 ### Problem Definition
-This project aims to predict the price of Airbnb listings in NYC based on proximity to key landmarks, as well as other features such as accommodates, bedrooms, and minimum nights.
+This project aims to predict the price of Airbnb listings in NYC based on proximity to key landmarks, as well as other features such as the number of people it can accommodates, the number of bedrooms, and minimum nights required for the listing.

 ### Project Goal
 The objective of this project is to build a model that can accurately predict Airbnb listing prices in NYC.
 This involves analyzing features such as proximity to key landmarks, accommodations, and other listing attributes.

 ### Real-world Impact
+Preferences among those traveling are shifting with higher percentages opting to stay in vacation rentals over traditional accommodations like hotels.
+With the vacation rental market expected to continue growing, more people are choosing to host their properties on online vacation rental websites such as Airbnb.
+As demand for short-term rentals continues to grow, competition among hosts for bookings will further intensify.
+With the industry becoming more saturated with new listings, pricing rental properties has become more complicated.
 Accurate price prediction allows hosts to adjust rates based on demand, location, and amenities, potentially increasing booking rates and profitability.
 Insights gained from this model could also be valuable to rental platforms and pricing strategy consultants.

 ## Stack / Dependencies